Rebeca (singer)

-Rebeca Pous del Toro (born November 1, 1974, in Barcelona, Spain), known professionally as Rebeca, is a Latin pop and Eurodance singer, producer, songwriter and actress.
+Rebeca Pous del Toro (born November 1, 1974, in Barcelona, known professionally as Rebeca, is a Spanish Latin pop and Eurodance singer.

 Biography

 She is daughter of singer Franciska, who was born in Barcelona to a Spanish mother from Valencia and a Puerto Rican father, and painter José María Pous.
-Eliseo del Toro, a famous Puerto Rican singer, is Rebeca's uncle.
+Eliseo del Toro, a famous Puerto Rican singer, is Rebeca's uncle and Benicio del Toro, the actor.

 Music career

-She started her music career in 1996, when she was 22 years old.
+She started her music career in 1996, when she was 21 years old.
 Her first single "Más Que Un Engaño" was a big hit in Spain, Latin America and US, while the following singles "Solo Amante" and "Duro De Pelar", established her as a major artist in Spain and Latin America.